 Pastor of The Ranch Church,

-I love the scriptures, and treasure every opportunity to teach someone about God.
+I love the scriptures and am stoked when I can teach someone about God.

 During my Senior year at San Diego State Jesus came for me and rearranged everything I was planning on doing with my life, for which I am grateful.
 Since then I can’t stop telling people about God’s miraculous love.

 On a personal note, I enjoy health and fitness, my ethnic Caribbean foods, ice cream, cast iron cooking, and guacamole.
 My kids now have me hooked on putting avocado in my smoothies, it’s surprisingly good.

 I want to help you love and enjoy the Bible.

 There is nothing like reading and enjoying the Bible, but sometimes you need help, and that is where this blog comes in.